-The annual benefits, annual costs, benefit to cost ratio (BCR) and annual net befits for each alternative were evaluated and compared using the FY 20 discount rate of 2.75% and October 2020 dollars (FY 21 price level) to identify the NED plan.

-Economic evaluation of costs and benefits (damage reduction) of the five alternatives showed that the cost of the alternatives provided a positive BCR (i.e. a BCR >1.0) required for project justification.
+Alternatives were evaluated and compared using the FY20 discount rate of 2.75% and October 2020 dollars (FY21 price level).
+Economic evaluation of costs and benefits (damage reduction) of the alternatives showed that the cost of the alternatives provided a positive BCR (i.e. a BCR >1.0) as required for project justification.

-Further evaluation and comparison to select an alternative showed that alternatives 2, 3A, 4A and 4B were not as economically or environmentally attractive as the enhanced I-95 embankment (alternative 3B).
-The net benefits were compared for each plan and alternative 3B was shown to be the plan that reasonably maximizes net benefits.
-Alternative 3B is the National Economic Development (NED) plan and this is also the TSP as it is the plan that reasonably maximizes net annual benefits while minimizing impacts to the environment and is supported by the city of New Haven and CT DEEP.
+Further assessment showed that alternatives 2, 4A and 4B were not as economically or environmentally attractive as the enhanced I-95 embankment alternative (alternative 3B).
+The net benefits were compared for each plan, and alternative 3B was shown to be the plan that reasonably maximizes net benefits while meeting the objectives of the study and minimizing impacts to the environment.
+Alternative 3B is the National Economic Development (NED) plan and is also the Recommended Plan.

-The TSP, Alternative 3B, augments the existing Interstate 95 embankment in New Haven.
-Approximately 5,950 linear feet of floodwall with a top elevation of +15 feet North Atlantic Vertical Datum of 1988 (NAVD88) would be constructed along with 475 linear feet of deployable flood gates (closure structures).
-Five deployable road closure structures and two pump stations would be constructed along with potentially flood-proofing 14 structures within the Long Wharf Maritime Center which is located seaward of the I-95 embankment.
+The Recommended Plan, alternative 3B, consists of a structural coastal storm risk management system that parallels the existing Interstate 95 embankment in New Haven, CT.
+The plan includes approximately 5,800 linear feet of floodwall with a top elevation of +15 feet North Atlantic Vertical Datum of 1988 (NAVD88), along with 475 linear feet of deployable flood gates (closure structures); five deployable road closure structures, and one pump station.